-Ram temple ceremony: PM Modi arrives in Ayodhya, UP CM Adityanath welcomes him
+Ram temple ceremony: PM Modi reaches Ram Janmabhoomi complex

-The PM will formally launch the construction of a temple at Ayodhya, where Hindus believe Lord Ram was born.
+The prime minister will formally launch the construction of a temple at Ayodhya, where Hindus believe Lord Ram was born.

-Prime Minister Narendra Modi on Wednesday left for Ayodhya city for the ground-breaking ceremony to formally launch the construction of a Ram temple in Uttar Pradesh.
+Prime Minister Narendra Modi on Wednesday reached Ayodhya city for the ground-breaking ceremony to formally launch the construction of a Ram temple in Uttar Pradesh.

 Uttar Pradesh Chief Minister Adityanath, Rashtriya Swayamsevak Sangh chief Mohan Bhagwat and Iqbal Ansari, a litigant in the Ayodhya case, are among the main invitees.
 Over 50 VIPs will attend the ceremony.